 In response, the House of Representatives contended that:

 …the power of the Senate of the United States over all grades of public official national wrongdoers, a power conferred for the highest reasons of state and on fullest deliberation, to interpose by its judgment a perpetual barrier against the return to power of great political offenders, does not depend upon the consent of the culprit, does not depend upon the accidental circumstance that the evidence of the crime is not discovered until after the official term has expired or toward the close of that term, but is a perpetual power, hanging over the guilty officer during his whole subsequent life, restricted in its exercise only by the discretion of the Senate itself and the necessity of the concurrence of both branches, the requirement of a two-thirds’ vote for conviction, and the constitutional limitation of the punishment.

 In this case we claim that the House of Representatives having obtained jurisdiction of the subject-matter by instituting these proceedings against the defendant, he could no more defeat them by resigning midway than he could defeat the Constitution itself.

 In conclusion, the Senate resolved that it had jurisdiction over the impeachment of Belknap notwithstanding his resignation.

 Parallels may be drawn.
 The Tribunal should proceed with the proceedings against the EC6.

 If they had misconducted themselves, the Tribunal can only make one recommendation and that is to remove them.
 The removal would affect their pension and other benefits.
 The issues are therefore still alive.

-Assuming the Tribunal’s power may operate in the present for the past, the more difficult question would be the date the EC6’s removal is to take effect.
+Assuming the Tribunal’s power may operate in the present for the past, the more difficult question would then be the date that the EC6’s removal is to take effect.
 What would the date be?

 This article was published by Malay Mail.